-Moreover, when $B$ is a closed surface with variable negative curvature and when the holonomy representation $\rho:\pi_1(B)\to PSL_2(\C)$ is quasifuchsian, then the harmonic measure, the projection of the SRB measure and the limit of large discs are pairwise mutually singular. \end{maintheorem}
+Moreover, suppose $B$ is a closed surface with variable negative curvature and the holonomy representation $\rho:\pi_1(B)\to \PSL_2(\C)$ is quasifuchsian.
+Then the harmonic measure, the projection on $M$ of the SRB measure for $G_t$ and the accumulation point of normalized area of large discs are pairwise mutually singular. \end{maintheorem}